mck-p/goact/README.md

       allow us to trigger logic based on server-sent events in the same way we would handle it if the client sent the event themselves -

+### Communities

+- `Communities` are the top level that we are using as a way to group different _things_ together.
+  - The whole point of this application will be to help you experience life together with your communities while being apart geographically.
+  - All users will be a part of one or many Communities and will be able to interact with anyone in any community that they are a part of
+  - Communities can be `public` or `private`. `public` communities will show up for everyone to join while `private` will be invite only.
+  - We will connect the group messaging to the communities domain so that you can select people to message and to add to group messages based on the groups that you are in.
+    - We are not sure if we will allow you to have group messages with people across groups or not.
+This is still in development

+### Docs

 - Swagger Docs
   - You can go to `/docs` on the API service to find Swagger docs and a UI for exploring the APIs available.